InPanda-Studios/IceyvalOS/README.md

 # IceyvalOS
-The public repository for the iveyval operating system
+The public repository for the iceyval operating system